 The seedcorn maggot is a whitish, spindle-shaped larva that lacks both a definite head and legs.
 The maggots tunnel into the seed and stems of the seedlings.
 Their damage appears as areas of poor stand or of weak, wilting seedlings.
 The adults of the maggots are small flies.
 They lay their eggs in soils high in organic matter (muck soils or fields with a lot of weeds, stubble or manure plowed down).
-The maggots hatch from these eggs and cause the damage to the corn.
-Late planted corn is especially susceptible to seedcorn maggot.
-Start looking for areas of poor stand as soon as the corn begins to germinate.
+Maggots hatching from these eggs damage the corn.
+Lateplanted corn is especially susceptible to seedcorn maggot.
+Start looking for areas of poor stand as soon at the corn begins to germinate.
 Check the seed and stems of the seedling for the maggots.

 Treatment of the seed with an insecticide is recommended for control of the seedcorn maggot.
 Seed treatment is best done by the seed dealer at the same time the seed is treated with fungicides.
 Seed treatment formulations of the insecticides are available for use in planting box applications if ready-treated seed is not available.
-Follow instructions on the label of the seed treatment to be sure an even coating of the seed is obtained.
+Follow instructions on the label of the seed treatment to be sure to get an even coating of the seed.